 The speed of the increases in IM was fairly uniform across asset classes, at least in terms of weighted averages.
-The average largest 5-day increase in IM requirements was fairly uniform across asset classes - with average peak 5-day increases being around one third.
-Similarly, average 1-day increases clustered around 10 per cent (Figure 7).
+The average largest five-day increase in IM requirements was fairly uniform across asset classes - with average peak five-day increases being around one third.
+Similarly, average one-day increases clustered around 10% (Figure 7).
 However, there were some differences.
-The speed of the increase in the OTC segment was lower relative to the other asset classes.
-Furthermore, some CCPs - albeit those that are relatively small - deviated significantly from the mean and increased IM requirements by more than 150% over 5 days.
-Some of the largest CCPs also saw significant changes in margin requirements even over relatively short periods of time - by more than 50% over a 5-day period.
+The increases in the OTC segment were slower relative to the other asset classes.
+Furthermore, some CCPs - albeit those that are relatively small - deviated significantly from the mean, increasing their IM requirements by more than 150% over five days.
+Some of the largest CCPs also saw significant changes in margin requirements even over relatively short periods of time - by more than 50% over a five-day period.
 Section 3 of this report considers possible factors and reasons for some of these differences.